 Karate Instructors & Active Black Belts | Arizona Hombu Dojo

-Traditional karate & kobudo instructors, must have considerable training in martial arts with years of practice along with proper certifications from legitimate martial arts instructors and associations.
-One must also have compassion for others and a love for the martial arts.
+Traditional karate & kobudo instructors, must have considerable training in martial arts with years of practice & proper certification from legitimate martial arts associations.
+One must also have compassion for others & a love for the martial arts.

 Be careful!
-There are unethical instructors and just as many McDojos in Arizona as legitimate schools.
-To be sure you find a legitimate school, check the credentials of the instructor on line.
-An internet search of a karate instructor and school can reveal a lot.
-McDojo's are now so prevalent, that there is even a wiki page about this problem.
+There are unethical instructors & as many McDojos in Arizona as there are legitimate schools.
+To be sure you find a legitimate school, check the credentials of the instructor.
+An internet search of a karate instructor & school can reveal a lot.
+McDojo's are now so prevalent, that there is even a wiki page dedicated to them.

 YOUR FIRST CLASS

-We have friendly martial arts instructors who will teach you Shorin-Ryu Karate and Kobudo.
+We have friendly martial arts instructors who teach Shorin-Ryu Karate and Kobudo.
 Our group includes our Soke (grandmaster), Kyoshi (martial arts master), Sensei (instructors) and a group of Senpai (seniors) who assist our instructors.
-In total, we have considerably more than a century's worth of martial arts experience!
+In total, we have nearly 2 centuries of martial arts experience!

-Soke is a Christian.
-He was a member of St. Matthews Episcopal Church in Laramie & an active member of Redeemer Lutheran Church in Salt Lake City.
+Soke is a Christian: a former member of St. Matthews Episcopal Church in Laramie & former member of Redeemer Lutheran Church in SLC.
 Soke is a polymath.
 In 1999, he was certified as grandmaster of Shorin-Ryu Karate & Kobudo (Seiyo-Kai) & granted license to modify Shorin-Ryu karate.
-He is a Hall-of-Fame martial artist and a Hall-of-Fame geologist, a writer, artist, astronomer, public speaker and formerly, a professional musician.
+He is a Hall-of-Fame martial artist and Hall-of-Fame geologist, a writer, artist, astronomer, public speaker & a former professional musician.

-Dr. Neal Adam Kyoshi, (七段)(7th dan) in Shorin-Ryu Karate & Kobudo and Menkyo Okuden in Juko Ryu Kijutsu and has been training in martial arts for more than 3 decades and began training with Soke Hausel at the University of Wyoming in 1989.
-In addition to training at the Arizona Hombu dojo, Dr. Adam is a professor of biology at Grand Canyon University.
-Dr. Adam is a Christian, an outstanding karate instructor & scientist who is committed to martial arts, family, church and profession.
+Dr. Neal Adam Kyoshi, (七段)(7th dan) in Shorin-Ryu Karate & Kobudo & Menkyo Okuden (1st dan black belt) in Juko Ryu Kijutsu.
+He has been training in martial arts for more than 3 decades & began training with Soke Hausel at the University of Wyoming in 1989: prior to UW, Dr. Adam trained in Shotokan karate.
+Dr. Adam is a professor of biology at Grand Canyon University: he is a Christian, an outstanding karate instructor & scientist committed to martial arts, family, church and profession.
 He is very creative and we periodically are treated to interesting interpretations of kata by Dr. Adam.
 Neal is originally from Nebraska.

-Sensei Patrick Scofield Sensei Scofield, Sandan (三段) (3rd dan), is an Arizona native.
+Sensei Patrick Scofield, Sandan (三段) (3rd dan), is an Arizona native.
 He began training in martial arts on Okinawa.
-His father was also a sandan (3rd dan) in Shorin-Ryu karate and Patrick now follows in his father's steps.
-When he is not punching and kicking, he works as an engineer and is also a pilot.
+His father was also a sandan (3rd dan) in Shorin-Ryu karate and Patrick now follows in his father's footsteps.
+When he is not punching and kicking, he works as an engineer and is a pilot.
 Patrick is a brilliant individual and has great spirit!
 He has been a student of Soke's since 2011.

 Sensei Victoria Davis, Victoria is a sandan (三段)(3rd dan) in Shobayashi Shorin-Ryu karate and has been with our dojo for several years.
 She is Catholic and is very active in her church, as well as at our dojo.

-Sensei Alex H. Sensei Alex H., Sandan (三段) (3rd dan) recently joined our dojo in 2016 and previously trained in Kempojutsu at a Juko Kai International dojo in Indiana.
-Alex is a devote Christian and we are all very happy to have him in our dojo.
+Sensei Alex Hurowyj, Sandan (三段) (3rd dan) recently joined our dojo in 2016.
+He previously trained in Okinawan Kempojutsu at a Juko Kai International dojo in Indiana.
+Alex is a devote Christian, a member of the Lutheran Church, and we are all happy to have him in our dojo.

-Sensei Alexandra Lucas.
-Dr. Alexandra is a sandan (三段)(3rd dan) in Kempo karate and a Shodan in Shorinji-Ryu Karate.
-She works as a cardiologist and researcher at Arizona State University.
-She recently joined our dojo and we are all very happy to have her in our martial arts family.
+Sensei Alexandra Lucas, Dr. Alexandra is a sandan (三段)(3rd dan) in Kempo karate and Shodan in Shorinji-Ryu Karate.
+She works as a cardiologist researcher at Arizona State University.
+She recently joined our dojo in 2016 and we are all happy to have her in our martial arts family.

-Sensei Paula Borea Sensei (先生) Paula Borea, sandan (三段)(2nd dan) is Japanese-American with Samurai (侍) lineage.
-Not only was she born in Japan and trained in karate in Japan as well as in New Jersey, she is our true samurai and of valid Samurai lineage.
-She a tiger on the dojo floor and has been one of Soke's students since 2007.
+Sensei Paula Borea (先生), sandan (三段)(3rd dan) is Japanese-American with real Samurai (侍) lineage.
+Not only was she born in Japan and trained in karate in Japan as well as in New Jersey.
+She a tiger on the dojo floor and has been one of Soke's students since 2006.
 On the evenings she trains at the dojo, everyone's technique greatly improves because of her samurai spirit.
 She is loved by all who attend our dojo.
+Sensei Paula is a grandparent and Christian.

-Seniors are not considered Sensei other than Sensei in training.
-They provide assistance to our instructors as they are in being taught how to be instructors.
+Seniors are not considered Sensei other than Sensei in training or assistants to our instructors as they learn to be instructors.

 Senpai A. Pillow Shodan (1st dan), is a very dedicated martial artist and an extraordinary lady who began training in martial arts under Soke in 2012.
 She is a beautiful and spiritual person who is a dedicated Christian.
 Over the years she has transformed into a very good martial artist!